lcrespom/Modulator/README.md

 		- Support parameter values < 1 (this is a bug)
 		- Split slider logscale in two with middle value in the middle of the slider, then fine-tune all node definitions (e.g. gain)
+	- Improve ADSR
+		- Linear/exponential switch
+		- Depth parameter to control how much the envelope controls the target parameter
 	- Dislay osc/fft using AnalyserNode
 	- Load/save instruments (using JSON)
 	- Preset instruments & save to preset